buffoletti/ioBroker.sbms/README.md

 1. Connect SBMS to wifi
 2. Identify IP and set static (wifi router)
 3. In the SBMS adapter name IP adress
-4. Adjust Updateinterval (smaller than 3s may not feasable)
+4. Adjust Updateinterval (1s is not reliable)

 ## Changelog

 <!--
 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->

 ### 0.0.1 (2025-09-02)

-* Initial Release
+- Initial Release

 ## License